Diversity & Inclusion in Higher Education

 Engaging a room full of students with diverse needs, backgrounds and experiences can be challenging!
 Even veteran instructors can struggle to create a classroom environment that feels truly collaborative and inclusive.
 Impact Interactive brings real classroom challenges to life, engaging participants in meaningful dialoge and problem-solving that can lead to lasting positive change.

-Our program includes interactive activities, small group discussion, a scripted, interactive scene (described below), and addresses the following questions:
+Our program includes interactive activities, small group discussion, and a scripted, interactive scene which can be made appropriate for professors, teaching assistants or peer leaders (described below).
+It addresses the following questions:

 What are the challenges of effectively engaging a diverse group of students?

 How do the assumptions we make based on race, gender, culture, language, learning style, ability, etc. impact the way we relate to students and affect the overall classroom environment?